Fire in student accommodation

 2. During the most intense period, a second lance was used into the burning building to dampen the flames and reduce radiated heat.

-3. Firefighters noticed a small area of the wood panelling had started to burn with the possibility of fire spread into the adjacent building.
+3. Firefighters noticed a small area of the wood panelling had started to burn, with the possibility of fire spreading into the adjacent building.
 Cobra was used with short pulses to penetrate the outer wall in several places to ensure that the fire did not spread further.

-The lance and hose were easy to work with and moving position of attack and changing method was quickly achieved.
+The lance and hose were easy to work with, and moving the position of the attack and changing method was quickly achieved.

 The building to the left is burning.
 The fire service in Halmstad wanted to protect the building to the right.